grnet/synnefo/docs/install-guide-centos.rst

 `Django documentation <https://docs.djangoproject.com/en/1.4/topics/email/>`_
 for additional information on available email settings.

-As refered in the previous section, based on the operation that triggers an email notification, the recipients list differs.
-Specifically, for emails whose recipients include contacts from your service team (administrators, managers, helpdesk etc) Synnefo provides the following settings located in ``00-snf-common-admins.conf``:
+As referred in the previous section, based on the operation that triggers an email notification, the recipients list differs.
+For convenience (and backward compatibility), Astakos defines three service teams (administrators, managers and helpdesk) and send the above notifications to these teams in a preconfigured way (ie. project notifications are sent to the members of managers and helpdesk teams).
+These settings are located in ``00-snf-common-admins.conf``:

 .. code-block:: python